How are the Tour de France climbs classified?

 History plays a part, too.
 In fact, for Gouvenou, this is where the “subjective side” of climb classification really comes into play.
 “Climbs where there have been great battles, big cycling moments.
 That helps us to rank them.”

 There’s also a lot of consideration given to the smaller foothills.
 “We sometimes classify climbs as fourth category that don’t really merit it,” says Gouvenou.
-“That’s a bit what has happened in Denmark [with this year’s route].”
+“That’s a bit what happened in Denmark [with this last year's route].”

 What’s clear is that, despite having a formula to rely on, the old-school approach has not been lost when categorising climbs.
 “We’re not strictly rigid with the classifications,” says Gouvenou.
 “The maths is really just to verify.”